rcrossa/Coderjavascript/README.md

 # Details

-Remember, You need to have install nodejs and if you need to change the style is necessary to run: yarn watch-css
+Remember, If you want to change the styles is necessary to run: yarn watch-css to see the changes after changing the CSS code